-Priorities Commitments Descriptions Progress Keep improving care Improve quality and safety of care • Work with Safer Care Victoria (SCV) in areas of clinical improvement to ensure the Victorian health system is safe and delivers best care, including working together on hospital acquired complications, low value care and targeting preventable harm to ensure that limited resources are optimised without compromising clinical care and outcomes.
-The Women's collaborated with Safer Care Victoria (SCV) on a number of initiatives including: • The Postpartum Haemorrhage Collaborative and the National Preterm Birth Prevention Collaborative. • The development of SCV's Clinical Governance Board Assessment Tool. • Participation in SCV committees and forums including: the Neonatal Expert Working Group and the Maternity, the Newborn Clinical Network Coordinating Committee and Quality and Safety Leaders Forum. • The addition of hospital-acquired complications (HAC) to the hospital's balanced scorecard as a global quality measure as well as implementation of a program for monitoring and improving the hospital's HAC rate.
+Priorities Commitments Descriptions Progress Keep improving care Improve quality and safety of care Work with Safer Care Victoria (SCV) in areas of clinical improvement to ensure the Victorian health system is safe and delivers best care, including working together on hspital acquired complications, low value care and targeting preventable harm to ensure that limited resources are optimised without compromising clinical care and outcomes.
+The Women's collaborated with Safer Care Victoria (SCV) on a number of initiatives including: The Postpartum Haemorrhage Collaborative and the National Preterm Birth Prevention Collaborative.
+The development of SCV's Clinical Governance Board Assessment Tool.
+Participation in SCV committees and forums including: the Neonatal Expert Working Group and the Maternity, the Newborn Clinical Network Coordinating Committee and Quality and Safety Leaders Forum.
+The addition of hospital-acquired complications (HAC) to the hospital's balanced scorecard as a global quality measure as well as implementation of a program for monitoring and improving the hospital's HAC rate.
 Work with the department to test ('shadow') and implement activity-based funding models initially for bed-based and adult ambulatory mental health and wellbeing services.
-Continue towards implementation and routine use of the electronic statewide mental health and wellbeing record to underpin best practice mental health care and improve the experience of Victorians with lived experience of Victorians with lived experience of wove between providers. • Staff participation in training provided by SCV including Fundamentals in Root Cause Analysis and the Improvement Coach program.
+Continue towards implementation and routine use of the electronic statewide mental health and well-being record to underpin best practice mental health and well-being record to underp Staff participation in training provided by SCV including Fundamentals in Root Cause Analysis and the Improvement Coach program.
 Improve emergency department access Improve access to emergency services by implementing strategies to reduce bed access blockage to facilitate improved whole of system flow, reduce emergency department four-hour wait times, and improve ambulance to health service handover times.
 During 2022-23, the Women's: Extended the hours of operation in Pregnancy Day Care, which increased the hospital's capacity to care for women who would otherwise present to Women's Emergency Care (WEC) thus improving maternity patient flow.
 Revised its demand and escalation policy to improve patient flow from WEC during periods of increased demand.
 Commenced planning for joint sessions between the Birth Centre and WEC teams to facilitate improved patient flow between the two departments.
 Introduced Registered Undergraduate Student of Nursing staff to the workforce to help support the hospital's nursing team.